If you build it, they will do absolutely nothing.

-I run a software company which helps small businesses optimize their online advertising, including managing campaigns for different personas.
+I run a software company that helps small businesses optimize their online advertising, including managing campaigns for different personas.
 For example, I see from your website that you are active with business owners, retirees, and young couples, and our software would let your ad creatives target the right audiences with the right creatives and the right offers.
 I have some ideas I’d like to run by you for how to better align your online advertising and your landing pages.
-For example, your Facebook campaign for engaged twenty-somethings currently sends prospects to the retirement planning questionnaire, but a better choice might be your post about talking about money with your loved ones.
+For example, your Facebook campaign for engaged twenty-somethings currently sends prospects to the retirement planning questionnaire, but a better choice might be your post about discussing money with your loved ones.

-Ask for a specific, small thing:
+Ask for a specific, small thing

-Close your email with a specific “ask”: you want a short phone conversation.
+Close your email with a specific “ask”: You want a short phone conversation.
 You can explicitly label it as a sales conversation if you want to, although this is generally redundant when speaking to business owners or savvy professionals.
 Your prospect has been sold to before; they know you didn’t send them an email out of the blue just because you were feeling lonely.
 If they agree to take the call, it will be because they’re not opposed to hearing what you have to offer.

-You should make it very easy for them to say Yes to your ask.
+You should make it very easy for them to say yes to your ask.
 Take all the cognitive load out of it; rather than burdening them with scheduling, for example, suggest an appropriate amount of time and an appropriate day.

 I’d like to talk about how we could help your company convert more prospects into sales.
 Do you have 15 minutes free this Thursday?